justusip/crypto-pnd-bot/README.md

 Once an altcoin symbol has been detected within a new message by the defined Regex expressions, the buy-sell process of the altcoin-BTC pair is initiated immediately.
 > <img src="docs/message-example.png">
 > Example: `WAN` is detected.
 Initiate buy-sell process of ticker `WANBTC`.

+## Disclaimer

+This project is for informational purposes only.
+You should not construe any such information or other material as legal, tax, investment, financial, or other advice.
+Nothing contained here constitutes a solicitation, recommendation, endorsement, or offer by me or any third party service provider to buy or sell any securities or other financial instruments in this or in any other jurisdiction in which such solicitation or offer would be unlawful under the securities laws of such jurisdiction.

+Under no circumstances will I be held responsible or liable in any way for any claims, damages, losses, expenses, costs, or liabilities whatsoever, including, without limitation, any direct or indirect damages for loss of profits.

 A BUY order is placed, with price taking account of extreme slippage.
 Once it is filled, a SELL order will be placed at a price of configurable amount of percentage above the current price (ideally +100%, by default +20%).